Frequently Asked Questions

 Do we have tests?

-No; no tests are given in any classes.
+No. Tests are not given in any classes.

 If I am interested in applying to Smith, what can I do while I am there?